-• Federal financial support does not fund mutual aid, is altogether rare and is not reliable for ongoing operational costs.
+Federal financial support does not fund mutual aid, is altogether rare and is not reliable for ongoing operational costs.

-What if the County gave OCSD sales tax?
+What if the County gave OCSD sales or other taxes?

-• County policy does not provide financial support for independent fire departments that are operated by local communities.
+County policy does not provide financial support for independent fire departments that are operated by local communities.